IPhone 12 Pro: Carbon footprint

 The iPhone 12 Pro has a carbon footprint of 82 kg of CO2 emissions, which is 6 kg more than the preceding iPhone 11 Pro.
 The iPhone 12 Pro Max has a footprint of 86 kg of carbon emissions, a 6 kg increase compared to the iPhone 11 Pro Max.
 Of all emissions, 86% and 82% released by producing the iPhone 12 Pro and iPhone 12 Pro Max respectively are caused by device production and primary resource use with the remaining emissions released by means of first use, transportation, and end-of-life processing.

-Repairability
+Repairing

-Several weeks after its release, it was discovered by iFixit and Australian tech YouTuber Hugh Jeffreys that a number of key components such as the cameras malfunction or display warnings if they are replaced with new ones or those taken from an otherwise identical donor unit.
+Several weeks after its release, it was discovered by iFixit and Australian tech YouTuber Hugh Jeffreys that a number of key components such as the cameras malfunction or display warnings if they are replaced with new or those taken from an otherwise identical donor unit.
 Internal Apple documents also mention that, beginning with the iPhone 12 and continuing with subsequent models, authorized technicians would have to run the phones through an internal System Configuration tool to reprogram repaired units in order to account for hardware changes.
-While Apple has yet to comment on the issue, the inability to replace key system components have raised concerns about right to repair and planned obsolescence.
+While Apple has yet to comment on the issue, the inability to replace key system components have raised concerns about repairing and planned obsolescence.